-Truck accidents may cause minor injuries, severe injuries, or even fatal consequences.
-No matter the circumstance, the victim(s) of a truck accident should not have to go up against the trucking companies without an experienced lawyer on their side.
+Truck accidents can cause minor injuries, severe injuries, or even fatalities.
+No matter the circumstance, victims of a truck accident should not have to go up against the trucking companies without an experienced lawyer on their side.
 Fortunately, Zinda Law Group's truck accident attorneys are happy to speak with you today free of charge in order to discuss your claim and what we may be able to do to help.
-If we are unable to win your case, you won’t owe us anything.
+If we are unable to win your case, you owe us nothing.

 What Should I Do After an 18-Wheeler Accident?

-Here are a few steps you can take after a truck accident to make sure you are safe, and make the process of seeking compensation for any injuries as easy as possible:
+Here are a few steps you can take after a truck accident to make the process of seeking compensation for any injuries as easy as possible:

 1. Seek Medical Attention

 After suffering any accident, the best thing to do is to seek medical attention by going to a hospital.
 Even mild injuries need to be evaluated by a medical professional.
-It is additionally beneficial to get official records of your injuries by medical staff to use as evidence in your case.
+Get official records of your injuries from medical staff to use as evidence in your case.

 2. Report the Accident

 Contact law enforcement as soon as possible.
 The police play another important role in documenting the accident by filing an official report.
 This report can be very helpful later on when filing a personal injury claim.

 3. Document the Scene

-Those filing personal injury claims can get easily taken advantage of by opposing parties and insurance companies sometimes take advantage of injured victims.
-If a truck has hit you, the best way to make sure you are being treated fairly and are being offered fair compensation is to hire an experienced attorney.
+Opposing parties and insurance companies sometimes take advantage of injured victims.
+If a truck has hit you, the best way to make sure you are treated fairly and receive fair compensation is to hire an experienced attorney.

 Common Trucking Accident Injuries

 With any type of accident, it’s important to know that injuries vary.
 Truck accidents can yield both mild and/or severe consequences.
 Some of the common injuries that may occur after a truck accident include: